 Growth hormone-deficient individuals are known to have brittle bones.
 That is just another way of saying maintaining sufficient amount of growth hormone in your body can help you build stronger bones.
-The substance improves bone mineral density.
-Bone mass is improved through the improvement that is brought about in the number of bone-forming cells and bone-resorbing cells.
+HGH also improves bone mineral density.
+Bone mass is improved through the increase in the overall number of bone-forming cells and bone-resorbing cells.

-It has also been reported that another HGH benefit is to help improve your energy level.
-People who are low on growth hormone are typically weak and may become tired after even the slightest of exertion.
+It has also been reported that HGH helps improve your energy level.
+People who are low on growth hormone are typically weak and may become tired after slight exertion.
 In the Life Spring Institute investigation completed by Dr. Leon Terry, it was observed that HGH therapy resulted in 84 percent boost in the energy levels of treated participants.

 How HGH Benefits Sexual Function